flutterph/devs/README.md

 git push origin -u <ticket-number>/your-name
 ```

-7. In Github, open the fork repository
+7. On Github, open the fork repository

 8. Locate the branch